Nneji123/Serving-Machine-Learning-Models/README.md

 You should be able to view the web application in your browser with this link http://127.0.0.1:8501/

+You can also check out the streamlit application deployed on streamlit cloud [here](https://nneji123-serving-machine-learn-streamlitappstreamlit-app-hxttb4.streamlitapp.com/)

 #### You can also check out my other Streamlit Projects with this [link](https://github.com/search?q=user%3ANneji123+streamlit)

 ### Serving Models as Desktop/Mobile Applications⚡